zachalewel/learn_command_line_exercises/chapter_9/README.md

 **Ok, to do that I would run `touch foo.txt` which is going to create a blank .txt called "foo"**

+3) What happens when you touch an existing file?

+** I believe it modifies the file updating the timestamp. **

 ####Do More Unix: trying to understand the error message

 (master) Zach Alewel